jftuga/less-Windows/README.md

 ### Winget

 A new version is pushed to the upstream [winget-pkgs](https://github.com/microsoft/winget-pkgs) for every release.
-To install less and lesskey in Winget, run the following commands:
+To install less in Winget, run the following commands:

 ```powershell
 winget install JohnTaylor.less